eshaz/wasm-audio-decoders/src/opus-ml/README.md

-# `opus-ml`
+# `@wasm-audio-decoders/opus-ml`

-`opus-ml` is a Web Assembly Opus audio decoder with machine learning enhancements.
+`@wasm-audio-decoders/opus-ml` is a Web Assembly Opus audio decoder compiled with machine learning enhancements.
-  * 85.1 KiB minified bundle size
+  * 3.9 MiB minified bundle size
-  * See [`opus-decoder`]() for a smaller library without the machine learning enhancements
+  * Uses the latest [Opus 1.5 machine learning enhancements](https://opus-codec.org/demo/opus-1.5/) for high quality speech decoding
-  * Browser and NodeJS support
+  * Browser and NodeJS support (WASM SIMD support required)
   * Built in Web Worker support
+  * Multichannel decoding (up to 255 channels)
   * Based on [`libopus`](https://github.com/xiph/opus)
+  * **Notes**
+    * Web Assembly SIMD instruction support is required for this library.
+Please use [`opus-decoder`](https://github.com/eshaz/wasm-audio-decoders/tree/main/src/opus-decoder) or [`ogg-opus-decoder`](https://github.com/eshaz/wasm-audio-decoders/tree/main/src/ogg-opus-decoder) if your platform does not support SIMD.
+    * For a smaller library, see [`opus-decoder`](https://github.com/eshaz/wasm-audio-decoders/tree/main/src/opus-decoder) which is compiled without the machine learning enhancements.

 This library is intended for users that already have Opus frames extracted from a container, i.e. (Ogg, Matroska (WEBM), or ISOBMFF (mp4)).
 See [`ogg-opus-decoder`](https://github.com/eshaz/wasm-audio-decoders/tree/main/src/ogg-opus-decoder) if you have an Ogg Opus file to decode.